shellyzhou331/workout01/data/data-dictionary.md

 # Information of Data
 ### We have five csv files that contain information about five famous basketball players.
 Here are some brief descriptions regarding the variables.
-Each observation is a shot that the player has taken in a game.
+Each observation gives information of a shot that the player has taken in a certain game.

 * team_name : The name of team this player belongs to in NBA.